carlmontanari/scrapli/README.md

   supporting an OpenSSH config file would be an ideal end goal for scrapli, something that may not be possible with Paramiko - ControlPersist in particular is very interesting to me.

-With the goal of supporting all of the OpenSSH configuration options the final transport driver option is simply native system local SSH (almost certainly this won't work on Windows, but I don't have a Windows box to test on, or any particular interest in doing so).
+With the goal of supporting all of the OpenSSH configuration options the primary transport driver option is simply native system local SSH (almost certainly this won't work on Windows, but I don't have a Windows box to test on, or any particular interest in doing so).
 The implementation of using system SSH is of course a little bit messy , however scrapli takes care of that for you so you don't need to care about it!
 The payoff of using system SSH is of